 1995: The year the future began

-And yet a consistent feature of the often-absorbing, often-repellant case was that Simpson lurked never far from center stage — and certainly not at key moments in the proceedings, which stretched from late January to early October and ended in his acquittal.
+Even so, a consistent feature of the often-absorbing, often-repellant case was that Simpson was never far from center stage — especially so at key moments in the proceedings, which stretched from late January to early October and ended in his acquittal.

 The gloves-wearing demonstration in the Los Angeles courtroom took place June 15, 1995.
 It was a memorable, theatrical, and even farcical moment in what widely was often called the “Trial of the Century.”

 The demonstration brought Simpson squarely to center stage and he milked the moment, standing before the jury box as he appeared to struggle mightily to tug on the gloves over latex gloves he was obliged to wear, to avoid contaminating evidence.

 He grimaced repeatedly. and said so that jurors could hear, “Too tight.”